-(a) Includes the impact of the acquisitions of Litotipografia Alcione S.r.l. on July 29, 2015, Tradeprint Distribution Limited on July 31, 2015, and WIRmachenDRUCK GmbH on February 1, 2016.
-See Note 8 in our accompanying financial statements in this Report for a discussion of these acquisitions.
+(b) Includes the impact of the acquisitions of Litotipografia Alcione S.r.l. on July 29, 2015, Tradeprint Distribution Limited on July 31, 2015, and WIRmachenDRUCK GmbH on February 1, 2016.
+See Note 7 in our accompanying financial statements in this Report for a discussion of these acquisitions.

 During fiscal 2016, we adopted Accounting Standards Update (ASU) 2016-09 requiring the recognition of excess tax benefits as a component of income tax expense, these benefits were historically recognized in equity.
-As the standard required a prospective method of adoption, our fiscal 2016 net income includes a \$3.7M income tax benefit due to the adoption that did not occur in the comparable periods presented above.
-In addition, the standard updates the method of calculating diluted shares resulting in the inclusion of 205,000 additional shares in our diluted EPS calculation that is not comparable to the other periods presented.
-Refer to Note 2 for further discussion of this new accounting standard.
+As the standard required a prospective method of adoption, our fiscal 2017 and 2016 net income includes \$8.0 million and \$3.5 million income tax benefits, respectively, due to the adoption that did not occur in the prior comparable periods presented above.

-(b) Includes the impact of the acquisitions of FotoKnudsen AS on July 1, 2014, FL Print SAS on April 9, 2015, Exagroup SAS on April 15, 2015 and druck.at Druck-und Handelsgesellschäft mbH on April 17, 2015, as well as our investment in Printi LLC on August 7, 2014.
-See Notes 8, 15 and 16 in our accompanying financial statements in this Report for a discussion of these transactions.
+(c) Includes the impact of the acquisitions of FotoKnudsen AS on July 1, 2014, FL Print SAS on April 9, 2015, Exagroup SAS on April 15, 2015 and druck.at Druck-und Handelsgesellschäft mbH on April 17, 2015, as well as our investment in Printi LLC on August 7, 2014.
+See Notes 7, 14 and 15 in our accompanying financial statements in this Report for a discussion of these transactions.

-(c) Includes the impact of the acquisitions of Printdeal B.V. on April 1, 2014 and Pixartprinting S.p.A. on April 3, 2014, as well as our investment in a joint business arrangement with Plaza Create Co.
+(d) Includes the impact of the acquisitions of Printdeal B.V. on April 1, 2014 and Pixartprinting S.p.A. on April 3, 2014, as well as our investment in a joint business arrangement with Plaza Create Co.
 Ltd. in February 2014.
-See Notes 8 and 15 in our accompanying financial statements in this Report for a discussion of these transactions.

-(d) Includes the impact of our July 10, 2012 equity investment in Namex Limited.
+(e) Includes the impact of our July 10, 2012 equity investment in Namex Limited.
 During the fourth quarter of fiscal 2014 we disposed of this investment and recognized a loss on the sale of \$12.7 million.
-See Note 16 in our accompanying financial statements in this Report for a discussion of this investment.

-- (e) Includes the impact of the acquisitions of Albumprinter Holding B.V. on October 31, 2011 and Webs, Inc. on December 28, 2011. - (f) During fiscal 2016, we early adopted the new share-based compensation accounting standard.
-In addition to impacts disclosed in (a) above, the standard requires excess tax benefits, previously presented as financing activity, to be classified as operating activities.
-As retroactive adoption for this component of the standard was allowable, we have adjusted all periods presented to reflect this change in classification. - (g) We define working capital as current assets less current liabilities.
-Our working capital profile has evolved since fiscal 2012 as we have made long-term investments that seek to drive shareholder value through acquisitions, ordinary share purchases, and other strategic initiatives.
-We have financed these investments through a mix of cash on hand, cash flows generated from operations and external debt financing. - (h) On March 24, 2015, we completed a private placement of \$275.0 million of 7.0% senior unsecured notes due 2022.
+- (f) We define working capital as current assets less current liabilities.
+Our working capital profile has evolved since fiscal 2013 as we have made long-term investments that seek to drive shareholder value through acquisitions, ordinary share purchases, and other strategic initiatives.
+We have financed these investments through a mix of cash on hand, cash flows generated from operations and external debt financing. - (g) On March 24, 2015, we completed a private placement of \$275.0 million of 7.0% senior unsecured notes due 2022.
 The proceeds from the sales of the notes were used to repay existing outstanding indebtedness under our unsecured line of credit, the indebtedness outstanding under our senior secured credit facility and for general corporate purposes.
-See Note 11 in our accompanying financial statements in this Report for additional discussion. - (i) During fiscal 2016, we early adopted a new accounting standard to present capitalized debt issuance costs net of the related debt obligation.
-Previously, these capitalized costs were classified as current and long-term assets.
-As required by the standard, we applied this change retrospectively for all periods presented.
+See Note 10 in our accompanying financial statements in this Report for additional discussion.
+The year-over-year increases in long-term debt have largely been driven by the funding of our recent acquisitions, as outlined in Note 7.